Flalaski/CalenRecall/README.md

 npm run dist:win
 ```

+**Using Batch Files (Windows):**

+For convenience, you can also use the provided batch files:

+- `build-release.bat` - Builds portable .exe only
+- `build-installer.bat` - Builds installer .exe only
+- `build-all.bat` - Builds both installer and portable

+Simply double-click the batch file or run it from the command line.
+The batch files will:
+1. Check and install dependencies if needed
+2. Build the application
+3. Create the distribution files
+4. Open the `release` folder when complete

 All builds are created in the `release` directory, and the folder will automatically open in Windows Explorer when the build completes.
 The applications are self-contained and don't require any additional dependencies.

 ### Project Structure